How To Tutor online and in person

 Adapt your teaching method to the student’s learning method

 Not all children learn the same way.
 Some students work best alone while others learn better in a group or with a guide.
 Therefore, give them a chance to work and leaner in their way of preference and this will help them edge closer to their goals and realize significant progress.
+Change to tuition from a face to face to an online tuition via webcam, if your student can not make the class on time.
+Classes online are better than no classes at all.

 Follow and track the progress of the student